-Criminal Prosecution and Defense Practice offers advanced training in trial advocacy skills, constitutional theory, and "hands-on" practical experience that are necessary to become an outstanding advocate in the criminal justice arena.
+The Criminal Prosecution and Defense Practice Area of Concentration offers advanced training in trial advocacy skills, theory and most importantly the "hands-on" practical experience that is necessary to be practice ready and hit the ground running as an effective advocate in the criminal justice arena.

 Graduates who receive this specialized concentration Award will have a competitive advantage in applying for positions with law firms that desire candidates with demonstrated excellence in litigation skills.
 This includes not only public defender and public prosecutor offices, but also civil law firms and governmental agencies seeking talented litigators.